uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/coding-out-underpayments-and-debts.html.md

 ## Collecting MTD debts through the tax code

- In future, where an MTD customer with PAYE income in addition to business income has overdue tax charges, HMRC will try to collect this debt via their PAYE tax code.
+In future, where an MTD customer with PAYE income in addition to business income has overdue tax charges, HMRC may try to collect this debt via their PAYE tax code.